Staphylococcus pseudintermedius: Resistance in humans

-There is an increasing prevalence of antibiotic resistance, specifically to methicillin of Staphyloccus pseudintermedius which makes it more challenging to treat when habituating a human host.
+There is an increasing prevalence of antibiotic resistance in S. pseudintermedius, specifically to methicillin, which makes it challenging to treat in humans.
 Veterinary dermatologists are exposed to animals with skin and soft infections that commonly possess MRSP (methicillin‐resistant Staphylococcus pseudintermedius).
 Veterinarians have been found to be colonized with MRSP but not MSSP (methicillin‐susceptible S. pseudintermedius).
 Treatment of human MRSP infections is done with antibiotics and these should not be used for treatment in animals.
 Oral antimicrobial treatment for active infection is commonly done with the use of mupirocin, linezolid, quinupristin, rifampicin or vancomyocin are possible treatments.
 Hand washing, sterilizing equipment and hygiene practices should be implemented to decrease the spread of Staphylococcus infections.